JuanIgnacioSobral/BaSP-M2023/README.md

 ## Future releases

-On future releases we will incorporate some javascript aspects to update index.html, in order to make the page more interactive.
+On future releases we will incorporate some server-user content as well as working with peers via GitHub.
-We are also planing on creating the entire web service for the gym, which will include multiple user type pages, as well as a sign in and log in function.